Nomagno/Halfive/docs/specs/HWVM_SPEC.md

 ***
 ### Subroutines

-- Subroutines are RECOMMENDED to be defined at the top of program files, so at to avoid any call ever being made without subs having initialized the appropiate memory sections first.
-It is OPTIONAl, however
+- Subroutines are RECOMMENDED to be defined at the top of program files, so at to avoid any call ever being made without FUNC having initialized the appropiate memory sections first.
+It is OPTIONAl, however.

-- Subroutines are handled with the instructions 'call', 'sube', 'subs'.
+- Subroutines are handled with the instructions 'CALL', 'RET', 'FUNC'.
 Each subroutine instruction has an `=ID` argument, to identify the subroutines.
 DECLARING TWO SUBROUTINES WITH THE SAME IDENFITICATION IS AN ERROR.

-- A subs instruction (subroutine START) ALWAYS has to be matched with a sube instruction (subroutine END).
+- A FUNC instruction (subroutine START) ALWAYS has to be matched with a `ret` instruction (subroutine END).
 They can have any number of instruction inbetween, as long as no `call`s to ITS OWN ID (RECURSION) are ever contained within, and NO NEW SUBROUTINES ARE STARTED/ENDED within it.
-- The subs instruction SHALL write to an OUT-OF-MEMORY (not mapped to the address space) location the program counter of the instruction RIGHT AFTER its corresponding sube (referre to as SKIPCOUNT), corresponding to the ID argument index, as to skip the rest of the subroutine when encountered normally.
+- The FUNC instruction SHALL write to an OUT-OF-MEMORY (not mapped to the address space) location the program counter of the instruction RIGHT AFTER its corresponding `ret` (referre to as SKIPCOUNT), corresponding to the ID argument index, as to skip the rest of the subroutine when encountered normally.
 After that, it SHALL write to an OUT-OF-MEMORY location the program counter RIGHT AFTER itself (referred to as EXECOUNT), corresponding to the ID argument, so as to allow call instructions to enter execution.

-- The call instruction SHALL write the program counter of the instruction RIGHT AFTER itself to an OUT-OF-MEMORY location, (RETURNCOUNT) corresponding to the ID argument index.
+- The CALL instruction SHALL write the program counter of the instruction RIGHT AFTER itself to an OUT-OF-MEMORY location, (RETURNCOUNT) corresponding to the ID argument index.
 After that, it SHALL set the program counter to EXECOUNT

-- The sube instruction SHALL set the program counter to the corresponding RETURNCOUNT of the ID argument.
+- The ret instruction SHALL set the program counter to the corresponding RETURNCOUNT of the ID argument.

 ***
 ### Assembly language